Skip To Content

 August 5, 2016

-At Hurley, McKenna, & Mertz, we are well aware of the trauma that accompanies wrongful death of children in foster care, as we have both experience and success with such cases.
-A recent article in the University of La Verne Law Review authored by Daniel Pollack and Gary L. Popham, Jr. illustrates the severity of...
+At Hurley, McKenna, & Mertz, we are well aware of the trauma that accompanies the wrongful death of children in foster care, as we have both experience and success with such cases.
+A recent article in the University of La Verne Law Review authored by Daniel Pollack and Gary L. Popham, Jr. illustrates the severity...
 Read More

 August 5, 2016

-There is a growing problem inside of hospitals, one that most people do not know about and hospitals do not like talking about.
+There is a growing problem inside hospitals, one that most people do not know about and hospitals do not like talking about.
 It kills more individuals than car accidents, strokes, respiratory disease, diabetes, and suicide.
-In fact, the only two causes of deaths that trump this issue are cancer and heart disease.
-This killer...
+In fact, the only two causes of death that trump this issue are cancer and heart disease.
+This killer is...
 Read More

 We don't support Internet Explorer